About this release

 With a usage of 100h and 5000km per month, the data consumption (pure online usage without downloaded maps) is about 185MB.
 Previously, it was about 270MB.

-Map with house numbers — Show house number on map
+Show house numbers on the map

 House numbers can now optionally be displayed on the map.
 The display can be switched on in the options or alternatively in the settings.ini.

-If you add the entry ShowHouseNumbers=1 in the Settings.ini in the section [APPLICATION], then the house numbers are always on and you cannot change anything in the MapTrip menu.
+If you add the entry ShowHouseNumbers=1 in the Settings.ini in the section [APPLICATION], the house numbers are always on and you cannot change anything in the MapTrip menu.

 With the new QuickUI Library, you can upgrade your app with full-fledged GPS navigation functions with minimal effort.